MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 In a flow does neither of the above, then the last activity is based on the last message received.

-This isn't a problem in itself, unless one is expecting a continuous flow.
-If a continuous flow of a certain rate is expected, set the *runStateThreshold_idle* for the flow so that *sr3 status* flags it as a problem.
+Idle isn't a problem in itself, unless one is expecting to receive data at regular intervals (e.g. at least one file per hour).

+If a continuous flow of a certain data rate (bytes per second) is expected, set *runStateThreshold_slow* for the flow so that *sr3 status* flags it as a problem (too slow).

 runStateThreshold_lag <interval> (default: 30)